LukeEvansTech/dotfiles/README.powershell.md

 4. The PowerShell script:
    - Configures PSGallery as a trusted repository
    - Installs or updates each module and script in the configuration
+   - Automatically removes previous versions of modules and scripts when updating
+   - Respects version pinning for modules and scripts
    - Handles platform-specific differences (Windows/macOS/Linux)

 ## Prerequisites